laurengulland/warmup_project_2017/warmup_package/WriteUp.md

 The "travel" state is also quite similar to methods implemented in our drive square script, with how it calculates turns it needs to make (with the goal now being the original direction rather than a standard 90 degrees) and the method of straight travel until an interruption.

 #Process, Takeaways, and Improvements
+This project was an effective introduction to ROS nodes and the different control methods that they can utilize.
+We hit all of the project objectives in terms of which behaviors our code produces.
+We also both made significant improvements in our understanding of ROS architecture.
+We went from barely being able to run code with the Neato to a back and forth coding, testing, and debugging strategy that necessitated rapid use of ROS and Rviz.

+If we were to do this project again, we would frontload the work more, but there are also specific improvements we would make in code.
+We would create the marker code as we wrote behaviors so that we could actually use it for debugging, and publish the markers in the /base_link frame instead of converting to /odom.
+We would implement a more robust obstacle avoidance that didn't get stuck in tight corners.
+We could have used the object-oriented nature of Python more to our advantage by passing between classes more, and importing from our previous work.